 Probation Officer, 18th Judicial District (CO)

-“The Master of Arts in Criminal Justice program allowed me to gain invaluable experience.
+“The Master of Arts program allowed me to gain invaluable experience.
 The curriculum prepared me to advance my career in the criminal justice field working as a Victim Services Coordinator and running the Juvenile Diversion program out of Eagle County, Colorado.

 "The professors tailor the classes to be relevant to working professionals as well as expand the student’s academic prowess and understanding.
 The format, classwork, professors and overall program are top notch, allowing professionals to advance their careers in any area of criminal justice that they choose.”